Pizzagate: American politics get the Gamergate treatment

 One of the most blusterous phrases of the fringe right is “free speech,” something they purport to champion.
 The sad truth is, now that Gamergate tactics have been unleashed on the rest of America - the cost of speaking out has never been higher.

-More articles in WMC Speech Project by Category: Feminism, Misogyny, Online harassment
+More articles by Category: Feminism, Misogyny, Online harassment

-More articles in WMC Speech Project by Tag: Alt-Right, Fake news, Gaming, Sexualized violence
+More articles by Tag: Alt-Right, Fake news, Gaming, Sexualized violence